Reading: Using IMC in the Sales Process

 Through the Looking Glass: Understanding the Sales Process

-Up to this point, we’ve emphasized the importance of getting into the minds of customers in order to market to them effectively.
-The consumer decision-making process outlines key stages people go through when they make purchasing decisions.
+Up to this point, we’ve emphasised the importance of getting into the minds of customers in order to market to them effectively.
+The consumer decision-making process outlines the key stages people go through when making purchasing decisions.
 Now we’re going to step through the proverbial looking glass to examine that same process from the seller’s point of view.

 The role of marketing is to work in the middle ground between these processes, providing tools that facilitate the customer’s movement through the decision-making process and tools that help people responsible for sales close deals.
 When marketers take an IMC approach to this challenge, they can develop timely, well-coordinated marketing tools that effectively support both processes.